xizon/uix-kit/README.md

 ```

-**Step 4.** Run the following code to enter development mode.
-The converted ES5 files will be created.
+**Step 4.** When you’re ready to deploy to production, create a minified bundle with:

 ```sh
 $ npm run build